slmnv5/midiconverter/details.md

 c,,,120:127=n,15,,20,=s

-;CC on any channel (0:15), any control number (0:127), value 120:127 = convert to note ON channel 15,

-;keep same MIDI value for note number, velocity 20 = stop, do not scan remaining rules
+;CC on any channel (0:15), any control number (0:127), value 120:127 = convert to note ON channel 15, keep same MIDI value for note number, velocity 20 = stop, do not scan remaining rules

-;Less verbose rule description
+#### Less verbose rule description

 n,,,1:5=n,0,0,0=s; all quiet notes silenced, stop scanning remaining rules